 How To Watch Miami Heat-Cleveland Cavaliers, Lineups, Injury Report, Betting Lines

-VITALS: The Heat are down 0-2 in the best-of-seven first round series.
+VITALS: The Heat trail 0-3 in the best-of-seven first round series.
 The Heat and Cavaliers met three times this regular season with Cleveland winning the series, 2-1.
 The HEAT are 80-53 all-time versus Cleveland during the regular season, including 51-17 in home games and 29-36 in road games.
 The teams entered this postseason having never faced each other in the playoffs as Miami has faced every other Eastern Conference team in the postseason except Cleveland.

 PROJECTED STARTERS